cocoreat/cocoreat.github.io/_posts/2022-04-01-Use-SSH-Agent-in-WSL2-with-Git.md

 nano ~/.ssh/config
 ```

+Next, we're editing our `~/.ssh/config`.
 We're adding the host that we want to connect to, as well as the preffered authentication mode and the path to our private key:

 ```text
 # GitHub